-- Enable all students to make good progress in their design knowledge, skills and vocabulary from whatever the students starting point may have been.
+- Enable all students to make good progress in their scientific knowledge, skills and vocabulary from whatever the students starting point may have been.
 We define good progress as knowing more and remembering more.
-It is the widening of knowledge, skills, understanding and behaviours. - Children have self-efficacy and see themselves as designers.
-They take an interest in the aspects of design which enable our children to analyse the things around them. - We aim to inspire our children to become the next generation of designers, engineers and environmentalists who love, look after and respect themselves, their communities and the world around them. - Our pupils experience a language rich DT experience which enables them to apply their knowledge as articulate citizens of the future discussing research, knowledge and developments. - for our pupils to be resilient when designing, learning from the process.. - for pupils leaving us to be well prepared for the next stage in their lives, particularly for the further study of DT at KS3.
+It is the widening of knowledge, skills, understanding and behaviours. - Children have self-efficacy and see themselves as scientists.
+They take an interest in the sciences which enable our children to develop a fascination of the world around them. - We aim to inspire our children to become the next generation of scientists, engineers and environmentalists who love, look after and respect themselves, their communities and the world around them.10 - Our pupils experience a language rich Science experience which enables them to apply their knowledge as articulate citizens of the future discussing research, knowledge and developments. - for our pupils to be resilient when exploring concepts and learning new scientific information. - for pupils leaving us to be well prepared for the next stage in their lives, particularly for the further study of Science at KS3. - for pupils to apply their knowledge in their own lives to enable them to have a good level of physical and mental well-being.